MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 ::: moniker range="< azure-devops"

-The simplest way to create a pipeline if your app uses Gulp is to use the **Node.js with gulp** build template when creating the pipeline.
-This will automatically add various tasks to invoke Gulp commands and to publish artifacts.
+The simplest way to create a pipeline if your app uses Gulp is to use the **Node.js with gulp** build template when you create the pipeline.
+This automatically adds various tasks to invoke Gulp commands and to publish artifacts.
 In the task, select **Enable Code Coverage** to enable code coverage by using Istanbul.

 ::: moniker-end